iandunn/dotfiles/docs/development-process-and-tips.md

 		* if not important then look for shortcuts, or just don't do it.
-		* if it's essential, then take a (task-negative) break, then catch up on comms and do other stuff the rest of the day. come back to it tomorrow when your brain is fresh
+		* if it's essential, then take a (task-negative) break, then catch up on comms and do other stuff the rest of the day. come back to it tomorrow when your brain is fresh consider if there are different ways to approach it

 * are there too many remaining TODOs to keep track of mentally?
 	* if so, make a list of them, organize it in logical order, and do each one at a time.